Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: The Rank-Weighted Average Treatment Effect

 \section{The Rank-Weighted Average Treatment Effect}

-Throughout this paper, we define causal effects in terms of the Neyman--Rubin potential outcomes model \citep{imbens2015causal}.
-We assume access to $i = 1, \ ,\ldots, \, n$ independent and identically distributed samples $(X_i, \, Y_i, \, W_i) \in \xx \times \RR \times \cb{0, \, 1}$, where $W_i$ denotes treatment assignments, $Y_i$ is the outcome of interest, and the $X_i$ are auxiliary covariates.
+We assume access to $i = 1,\ldots,n$ independent and identically distributed samples $(X_i, \, Y_i, \, W_i) \in \xx \times \RR \times \cb{0, \, 1}$, where $W_i$ denotes treatment assignments, $Y_i$ is the outcome of interest, and the $X_i$ are auxiliary covariates.
 In some settings, we may need to consider a larger number of observed variables, e.g., censoring times for survival analysis; see Section \ref{sec:scoring-rules} for further discussion.
-Following the Neyman--Rubin model, we posit potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ such that we observe $Y_i = Y_i(W_i)$, and we interpret $Y_i(1) - Y_i(0)$ as the effect of the treatment on the $i$-th unit.
+Following the Neyman--Rubin model \citep{imbens2015causal}, we posit potential outcomes $\cb{Y_i(0), \, Y_i(1)}$ such that we observe $Y_i = Y_i(W_i)$, and we interpret $Y_i(1) - Y_i(0)$ as the effect of the treatment on the $i$-th unit.
 We will frequently write the conditional average treatment effect (CATE) as

-Given this notation, we're ready to formalize the main building blocks of our analysis, namely a prioritization rule and its associated targeting operator characteristic curve, which characterizing how different the average treatment effect (ATE) is in units above each quantile of the prioritization rule from the ATE in the entire population.
+where $x$ could be a scalar or vector of covariates, consistent with the dimensions of $X_i$.
+Given this notation, we now define a prioritization rule and its associated targeting operator characteristic curve, characterizing how different the average treatment effect (ATE) is in units above each quantile of the prioritization rule from the ATE in the entire population.

 \begin{defi} A prioritization rule is defined in terms of a priority scoring function $S : \xx \rightarrow \RR$, such that samples $i = 1, \, \ldots, \, n$ are prioritized in order $j = 1, \, \ldots, \, n$ for treatment in decreasing order of $S(X_i)$ (that is, a larger value of $S(X_i)$ implies that the sample should be treated first).
 We let $i(j)$ denote the mapping from the rank $j$ to the sample index $i$. \end{defi}